 “You map their [the animal’s] distributions, you can figure out where they’re overlapping, how close they are to known outbreaks,” said Han.
 “Now you’re kind of triangulating what species, where they live, who’s getting sick, what they’re getting sick with, and suddenly the prediction test seems much more achievable.”

-Han acknowledges that it is a challenge to manually input so much data, and to keep the algorithm up to date as new research is published about which animals carry which diseases.
+Han acknowledges that it is a challenge to manually input so much data, as well as to keep the algorithm she uses up to date as new research is published about which animals carry which diseases.
 Even so, she asserts, some of the models have a high accuracy for predicting if an animal is a human disease reservoir.

 Other traits she analyzed included the size of the species’ geographic range and how they reproduce.
 Using this data, the model gradually learned how to predict whether a species was a disease carrier based on its specific traits.
 Then Han tested the model on the remaining 20% of rodent species.
 The model then predicted these species’ statuses as disease carriers.
 Based on this test, the model correctly identified the disease status of 90% of the rodent populations, according to an article Han wrote for IEEE Spectrum.

 As more data becomes available, Han hopes to make her computer models even more accurate so that they perform in real-time, keeping predictions constantly updated.
-This April, Han collaborated with NASA Goddard Space Flight Center to build a prototype early-warning system for animal-transmitted diseases.
+In April 2019, Han collaborated with NASA Goddard Space Flight Center to build a prototype early-warning system for animal-transmitted diseases.

 Predicting the next outbreak, Han said, is like trying to solve a mystery with only a few vague clues.
 But she wants to put the clues we do have to better use.

 “It’s like smoke and whispers.
 You know it’s there; you know it’s making people sick, but you just still haven’t found the smoking gun,” said Han.